7 Easiest Business Credit Cards to Get in 2026

 Pricing: $0 annual fee.
 No foreign transaction fees.
 Flat cash back on all purchases.
 Charge card structure requires full balance payment each statement period.

-2. Brex Corporate Card
+2. Brex corporate card

 Pros: